aptech/docs/docs/CR-hessMTg.rst

     :param &gfct: pointer to procedure computing either 1xK gradient or NxK Jacobian.
     :type &gfct: scalar

-    :param par1: an instance of structure of type PV containing parameter vector at which Hessian is to be evaluated.
+    :param par1:
-    :type par1: TODO
+    :type par1: an instance of structure of type PV containing parameter vector at which Hessian is to be evaluated

-    :param data1: structure of type DS containing any data needed by  gfct.
+    :param data1:
-    :type data1: TODO
+    :type data1: structure of type DS containing any data needed by  gfct

     :returns: h (*KxK matrix*), Hessian.